 one-car garage, we could not notice any exhaust smell at all.
 There is no visible smoke on acceleration either.

-Diesel fuel: The 2012 Jetta TDI requires Ultra-Low Sulfur Diesel (ULSD), which is a clean burning diesel fuel.
-There shouldn't be a problem finding service stations selling ULSD fuel in the US or Canada, unless you are somewhere very far from major highways.
-Read more about Ultra-Low Sulfur Diesel at the EPA website.
-You can also read these ULSD FAQs at the Clean Diesel Fuel Alliance website.
+Diesel fuel: The Jetta TDI requires Ultra-Low Sulfur Diesel (ULSD), which is a clean burning diesel fuel.
+There shouldn't be a problem finding a fuel station selling ULSD fuel in the U.S. or Canada, unless you are very far from major highways.
+Check more information about Ultra-Low Sulfur Diesel at the EPA website or at ULSD FAQs - Clean Diesel Fuel Alliance website.

 The Jetta offers class-leading 38.1 inch of legroom in the back.